agster27/unpackerr.github.io/docs/install/configuration.md

 - Setting a log file is strongly recommend.
 This makes it much easier to troubleshoot problems.
 - To use a config file in Docker, mount `/config` to the container and Unpackerr will write a config file.
-  - Update the new file and restart the container.
+  - Update the new file at `/config/unpackerr.conf` and restart the container.
 - When using a config file you must uncomment at minimum the `[[header]]` <font color="gray">
   ex. `[[radarr]]`</font>, `url` and `api_key`.
 - Uncomment means remove the hash `#` at the beginning of the line.